import all python add-ons etc that will be needed later on

 which is a series of spikes separated by \(2\pi/\omega\), see fig. 21b chapter 9 (Fourier transforms).

-A mode-locked laser is one that produces a continuous train of short laser pulses, these can be very short indeed, just a few femtoseconds, for example \(20\cdot10^{-15}\) seconds is quite easily obtained from a Ti-sapphire laser.
-In these lasers Ti ions are doped into \(\mathrm{Al_2O_3}\) (sapphire) crystals.
+A mode-locked laser produces a continuous train of short light pulses and these can be very short indeed, just a few femtoseconds, for example \(20\cdot10^{-15}\) seconds, is quite easily obtained from a Ti-sapphire laser.
+In these lasers the gain material consists of Ti ions doped into \(\mathrm{Al_2O_3}\) (sapphire) crystals.
 The short pulses are possible because the Ti ions are in a wide variety of environments so that their emission spectrum is wide.
 The connection between pulse width and energy(frequency) spread is \(\Delta t \sim k/\Delta \nu\) where \(k\) is a constant of order of unity.
 (The value of \(k\) depends on the shape of the laser pulse, 0.44 for a gaussian shaped (transform limited) pulse).
-Thus a gas laser with a narrow atomic emission line can only produce pulse of \(\approx 0.1\) ns but a Ti sapphire laser with a fwhm of \(\sim 700 \to 900\) nanometres which is a frequency spread of \(\Delta \nu \approx 3175\,\mathrm{cm^{-1}}\) can potentially produce a pulse of \(\Delta t = 10\) fs duration.
+Thus a gas-laser with a narrow atomic emission line can only produce pulse of \(\sim 0.1\) ns but a Ti sapphire laser with a fwhm of \(\sim 700 \to 900\) nanometres which is a frequency spread of \(\Delta \nu \approx 3175\,\mathrm{cm^{-1}}\) can potentially produce a pulse of \(\Delta t = 10\) fs duration.

 If the the laser cavity is perturbed in some way it is possible for the most intense part of the circulating light to produce more gain at the expense of the less intense parts.
-These more intense modes will then become more intense and so on, and eventually become locked simply because these are the only ones left with any amplitude.
-The result is that a pulse moves end to end in the cavity with a small amount of this being lost through the output coupler mirror each round trip and so produces a train of pulses.
+These more intense modes will then become more intense and so on, and eventually more of them become locked together simply because these are the only ones left with any amplitude.
+The result is that a pulse moves end to end in the cavity with a small amount of this being lost through the output coupler mirror each round trip which produces a train of pulses.
 Each pulse is separated by the round trip time \(2L/c\) seconds from its neighbour, where \(L\) is the path-length in the laser and \(c\) the speed of light, thus for a \(1.5\) m cavity pulses are produced \(10\) ns apart.
 The perturbation to start mode-locking can be in the form on an acoustic modulator inside the cavity, a saturable absorber or in the case of Ti-sapphire lasers by tapping one mirror.
 This minor motion causes the gain to oscillate and so a pulse is formed as the most intense part of this stimulates more photons and so on to form a pulse.

 The total electric field of the radiation inside the cavity has very many modes, these are called longitudinal modes (Svelto, 1982).
 Such a mode is a wave that that has an integer number \(n\) of half wavelengths and so fits exactly into the cavity.
 Not all wavelengths will do this and so do not exist in the laser output.
 At a wavelength \(\lambda_n\) the condition is \(n\lambda_n/2 = L\).
 However, at a slightly different wavelength \((n+1)\lambda_{n+1}=2L\) is also true.
 The typical length for a mode-locked laser is \(1.5\) m and if the wavelength is \(800\) nm then \(n=3750000\) making the next mode at a wavelength of \(3/3750001= 799.99978\) nm thus these modes are extremely close in wavelength, and consequently there are a vast number of modes making up the laser pulse.
-Instead of calculating the change in wavelength, if frequency is used the separation of the modes is \(\Delta \nu=c/2L\) Hz or \(\tau=2L/c\) seconds.
+Instead of calculating the change in wavelength frequency can be used making the separation of the modes \(\Delta \nu=c/2L\) Hz or \(\tau=2L/c\) seconds.
 The pulse moving round the cavity means that the phase of these modes is locked together and it is this effect that makes the pulse; random phases of sine waves would cancel one another out, see fig 18 in section 5.7 of this chapter.

 To calculate the laser output we suppose that all the longitudinal modes are of equal intensity \(E_0\) and the phase difference between two consecutive modes is fixed and equal to \(\varphi\), the total electric field of the radiation is the sum of all the longitudinal modes which is,